top of page

 Project funded by John Deere

 Nitrogen (N) stands out among all plant nutrients as the primary element that limits yield in corn (Zea mays L.) production systems.
-To optimize the use of nitrogen and improve nitrogen use efficiency (NUE), it is crucial to gain a deeper understanding of the timing and consequences of N deficiencies in corn.
+However, optimizing N use remains a significant challenge due to the complex interactions between soil, crop physiology, and weather conditions.
+To optimize the use of N and improve N use efficiency (NUE), it is crucial to better understand the timing and effect of N deficiencies, as well as develop precise and tactical diagnostic tools for assessing corn N status.

 1. Develop effective strategies to enhance nitrogen use efficiency (NUE).

-3. Pinpoint how late farmers can recover from mild N deficiencies.
+2. Pinpoint how late corn can recover from mild N deficiencies.

 Location: Southeast Asia